 Additionally, given that many workers already spend up to a quarter of their time on email, it may be unwise to build your internal comms around a method that many people already feel overwhelmed by and spend too much time with.

 Slack is an internal chat system that was designed to replace internal email.
 It does many things well.

 It makes immediate communication with an entire team or an individual easy.

-It supports many different apps that your business probably already uses.
+It supports many different apps, like tools for project management, that your business probably already uses.

 It provides most of the services you would need as part of an all-in-one internal comms solution.